-It is common to assess a country’s national healthcare not against health expenditure (as a percentage of GDP), but against such conspicuous factor as life expectancy.
-Huge amounts of money funnelled into healthcare system don’t mean their effective utilisation (in some cases – rather the opposite) while how long an average national is expected to live speaks volumes about healthcare’s effectiveness.
+It is common to assess a country’s national healthcare not against health expenditure (as a percentage of GDP).
+In Australia, a significant amounts of money funnelled into healthcare system don’t mean their effective utilisation (in some cases – rather the opposite) while how long an average national is expected to live speaks volumes about healthcare’s effectiveness.
 Australia has one of the lowest health expenditures among other top-tier countries (9.8% of Australia’s Gross Domestic Product), but this is said to be an effective investment in wellbeing as, according to the Human Development Report presented by United Nations in 2014, the Australians are going to live 2 years longer (82) than an average UN’s national (80).

 Except spending, there are lots of factors that define healthcare efficiency such as environment, education (awareness), lifestyle, established standards, and so on.
 As a developed country, Australia has to cope with issues that strike most countries of the first world: the ageing of the population, obesity and chronic diseases such as diabetes, cancer, heart disease, and so on.